How Long Does it Take to Make a Rolex?

 Now, when talking about the production time for a Rolex watch, it’s also worth bringing up how many watches are produced by Rolex each year.
 As mentioned, there are no official production numbers as Rolex is a private and very secretive company, but estimates are that Rolex produces over 2000 watches per day.
 The yearly production is estimated between 700,000 and one million watches per year.

-Interesting information details as written by @vjb.knife on Watchuseek regarding the Rolex production time is:
+@vjb.knife on Watchuseek summarized the issue of Rolex production time very well:

 You would have to know things like these: